 to south the trail passes through Maine, New Hampshire, Vermont,

 Maryland, Virginia,West Virginia, Tennessee,

 North Carolina, Georgia.
 Here's a good Wikipedia page to track the trail state by state

-Hard copy resources: Stackpole Books has five separate books
+Hard copy resources: Stackpole Books has separate books

 Mountain seems far away at this point.
 May 24, 2013